himanshugarg/InDesignFontConverters/README.md

     foreach byte sequence to unicode mapping
-        find source byte sequence in the applicable source font name and style replace with target unicode in the applicable target font name and style
+        find source byte sequence in the applicable source font name and style replace with target unicode in the applicable target font name and style change the text language to Hindi
+        change Paragraph Composer to Adobe World Ready

 reorder characters such as ि to bring them to their correct positions
 ```